theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 papers) but that is much too complex for what is achieves.

 ## Data Scraping
-We obtained the necessary data from PubMed using our `development/scrape/pubmed_scraper.py` script.
+We obtained the necessary data from PubMed using [`this`](../../development/scrape/pubmed_scraper.py) script.
 The PubMed database has a payload limit, which is why we cannot fetch all relevant abstracts at once.

-Instead, we resorted to requesting the relevant abstract ID's and downloaded them in batches of size $s_{id} = 10,000$, starting from the publication year $2013$ - $2023$.
-Only after that did we retrieve the actual abstracts in batches of size $s_{ab} = 1,000$.
+Instead, we resorted to requesting the relevant abstract ID's and downloaded them in batches of size $10,000$, starting from the publication year $2013$ up till including $2023$.
+Only after that did we retrieve the actual abstracts in batches of size $1,000$.
-In total, we retrieved $n = 62,967$ documents.
+In total, we retrieved $62,967$ documents.
 The fetched abstracts (with metadata) are stored into a single file using `pickle`.

 ## Data Extraction

-We use our `development/scrape/pubmed_extractor.py` script to extract the most relevant data.
+We use our [``pubmed_extractor``](../../development/scrape/pubmed_extractor.py) script to extract the most relevant data.
 It extracts information and bundles it in the following format, which is found throughout the whole project as it is the base for ingestion and subsequent retrieval: